marcodelapierre/trinity-nf/README.md

 ### Major options

-The pipeline can be used with the parameter `--localdisk`, to enable executing I/O intensive processes in node-local disks;  a configuration parameter allows to define the naming convention for the corresponding node-local scratch directories.
+The pipeline can be used with the additional profile `localdisk`, for instance `-profile zeus,localdisk`, to enable executing I/O intensive processes in node-local disks;  a configuration parameter allows to define the naming convention for the corresponding node-local scratch directories.

+In alternative, the pipeline can be used with the additional profile `overlay`, as in `-profile zeus,overlay`, to enable execution inside an overlayFS (virtual filesystem in a file) and mitigate I/O intensive analyses.
+This option requires the use of Singularity.
+A configuration parameter allows to define the size for the overlay files (one file per concurrent task).

 ### Usage on different systems